In U.K., A Veggie Shortage Inspires Funny Headlines And Serious Thoughts

 It started in late January.
 At my local grocery store in South London, salad seemed to be just a few pence pricier than usual.
 But I didn't think much of it.

 Later that week, the same market had conspicuously run out of zucchini.
-I'm not particularly fond of them, but I lamented for the carb-conscious yuppies who depended – and subsisted – on spiralized zucchini spaghetti.
+I'm not particularly fond of it, but I lamented for the carb-conscious yuppies who depended — and subsisted — on spiralized zucchini spaghetti.
 How would they cope?

 Then came the true sign of wretched times.
-A notice, posted atop the iceberg lettuce displays of Tesco supermarkets read, "To protect the availability to all our customers, we are limiting bulk purchases to 3 per person."
+A notice, posted atop the iceberg lettuce displays of Tesco supermarkets, read, "To protect the availability to all our customers, we are limiting bulk purchases to 3 per person."

 To paraphrase the Bard: Et tu, Tesco?
 Then fall, Caesar salad!